MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ### Step 4 — Volatility targeting

-I estimate portfolio volatility using a **rolling 60-day window** of past returns.
+I estimate portfolio volatility using a **rolling 60 day window** of past returns.

-Target volatility = **12%**.
+Target volatility = **12%** checked daily.

-At each rebalance date I:
+At each rebalance I:

 1. Compute realized portfolio volatility over the previous 60 trading days.
 2. Compare it with the 12% target.
 3. Reallocate between the risky basket and the bond sleeve.
 4. Deduct transaction costs

-If volatility is above target → I increase bond weight.
+If volatility is above target → I increase bond weight and reduce risky exposure.
-If volatility is below target → I increase risky weight.
+If volatility is below target → I increase risky weight and reduce the bond sleeve.

 I keep the relative weights inside the risky basket unchanged during this step.